jasmine-w-23/Team1/README.md

 The smaller one is for model training.

-CIC-IDS2017 — Cleaning + Feature Engineering (simple, no scikit-learn)
+CIC-IDS2017 — Cleaning + Feature
 ------------------------------------------------------------------------
 What this script does:
 1) Load all CIC-IDS2017 CSVs from INPUT_DIR (glob patterns provided)